Web Scraping in Golang: Complete Guide 2023

 cd web-scraper-go

-Note that the last line changes depending on your language version.
+Note that the last line can change depending on your Go version.

 package main